 on their feet.
 Here is a picture of Mohegan clothing

-and some photographs and links about Native American Indian clothing in general.
+and some photographs and links about traditional Native clothing in general.

 The Mohegans didn't wear long headdresses like the

 or two in the back.
-Sometimes a Mohegan chief wore a headdress of feathers pointing straight up from a headband, like this.
+Sometimes a Mohegan chief wore a headdress of feathers pointing straight up from a headband, similar to this.